TOASTY WARM, BUT NOT HUMID... YET.

 FRIDAY: S 5-15 KTS WAVES: 1-3′

-TODAY: Mostly sunny.
+AFTERNOON: Mostly sunny.
 Toasty warm...
-A stray shower is possible this afternoon towards the lakeshore.
+A stray shower is possible near the lakeshore.
 HIGH: 81

 TONIGHT: Mostly clear.
 Mild and quiet.
 LOW: 58